enyojs/bootplate/deploy.md

 ### How to compress

-To compress your application, you must run the Node.js script named `deploy.js` that comes with Enyo, as `enyo/tools/deploy.js`.
+To compress your application, you must run the script named `deploy.js` that comes with Enyo, as `enyo/tools/deploy.js`.
+Bootplate provides 2 wrappers scripts to shorten the minification learning curve.
+You can just run:

-    $ node enyo/tools/deploy.js -h
+    C:\path\to\bootplate\> cd tools
+    C:\path\to\bootplate\tools> deploy.bat

+or (on Mac & Linux):

+    $ cd /path/to/bootplate/tools
+    $ bash ./deploy.sh

-This script will run the minification tool located in `enyo/tools/minifier/minify.js`, and make a build of enyo, then a build of your app.
+This script will run the minification tool located in `enyo/tools/minifier/deploy.js`, and make a build of enyo, then a build of your app.

 Any libraries referenced in your `package.js` manifest will be built into your app's built code.